Dissonant Species

 Set Design: Michael Gordon Spence

-Lighting and Projection Design: Laird MacDonald
+Lighting and Projection Design: Laird Macdonald

 Sound Design: Heidi Chan, Christopher-Elizabeth